baudm/ngse-manuscript/README.md

 | **Captions**     | *italic* label, 12pt      | *italic* label, 10pt, 8pt (subcaption)    |                              |
 | **Bib style**    | APA-like                  | APA, IEEE                                 | See `apa` and `ieee` options |

 **<sup>1</sup>** There are different versions of the template.
 One version uses a sans serif font, while another uses Times New Roman.
-Other than the base point size of 12pt, other style parameters are not well-defined.
+Not all style parameters are well-defined.

 ## FAQ
 ### How is the manuscript type (thesis, dissertation) determined?